vincerubinetti/intro-to-svgs/src/_sections/08-paths.md

 The angle input determines the _direction the `rx` and `ry` radii_.
 **It does not change the start/end points of the arc**.
-The angle specifies the clockwise degrees between the global positive x axis and the positive x axis of the ellipse.
+The angle specifies the clockwise degrees between the `viewBox` positive x axis and the positive x axis of the ellipse.

 If `rx` and `ry` are the same, the angle will have no visible effect, because a perfect circle looks the same when rotated.